jacob-ogre/vim-syncr/README.md

 small portion of a few files) might change, syncing tends to be faster.
 There's also a little more control (and highlighting!) using vim-syncr...but more could be done to make it even more flexible.

-One option to consider is making `:Suplfil` an autocmd so that for every :write (BufWrite or similar event) the file is pushed to the remote machine.

 ## TODO (in general order of importance)
 * Add rsync --exclude items to config file for more flexibility than the